-The Metropolitan Council will facilitate discussions on water supply issues that transcend community boundaries, though sub-regional work groups and on an ad hoc basis as needed.
+The Metropolitan Council will facilitate discussions on water supply issues that transcend community boundaries, through subregional work groups and on an ad hoc basis as needed.

-This effort supports the Council's policy on sustainable water supplies (Water Resources Policy Plan) and helps the Council to promote the wise use of water; better address the reliability, resiliency, security, and cost-effectiveness of the region's water supplies; and to identify subregional and local water sustainability solutions that balance regional needs and local objectives.
+This effort supports the Council's policy on sustainable water supplies (Water Resources Policy Plan) and helps the Council to promote the wise use of water; better address the reliability, resiliency, security, and cost-effectiveness of the region's water supplies; and identify subregional and local water-sustainability solutions that balance regional needs and local objectives.

-Sub-regional discussions help to address the issue of water conflicts among different users, options for funding/finance, and sharing information to ensure everyone is working from the same base of the best available information.
+Subregional discussions help to address the issue of water conflicts among different users, options for funding/finance, and sharing of information to ensure everyone is working from the same base of the best available information.

 This inclusive effort supports a common understanding of the region's water supply issues and vision, and it generates endorsement of collaborative efforts to achieve sustainability.
-Progress will be documented through deliverables such as work group meeting materials, public forums, and presentations to local and sub-regional organizations.
+Progress will be documented through deliverables such as work-group meeting materials, public forums, and presentations to local and subregional organizations.

-Successful outcomes of this work may include: (1) that work groups are formed and active in all hydrogeologic sub-regions and include participation by all water sectors including regulatory agencies and public and private entities, and supported by the Metropolitan Council; (2) that all public water suppliers have emergency supplies through interconnectivity or multiple sources of water, including emergency connections.
+Successful outcomes of this work may include: (1) that work groups are formed and active in all hydrogeologic subregions and include participation by all water sectors, including regulatory agencies and public and private entities, and supported by the Metropolitan Council; (2) that all public water suppliers have emergency supplies through interconnectivity or multiple sources of water, including emergency connections.
 Chapter 6 provides more information.

-Provide staff and materials to facilitate sub-regional work groups as needed; provide staff and education materials for public forums, workshops and educational events to share findings of technical work with stakeholders develop process and tools to collect and manage data as needed.
+Provide staff and materials to facilitate subregional work groups as needed; provide staff and education materials for public forums, workshops and educational events to share findings of technical work with stakeholders; develop process and tools to collect and manage data as needed.

-Private well owners, communities and public water suppliers, state agencies regulating water resources, and others as appropriate participate, and/or promote that water sector's participation, on sub-regional and regional work groups to provide guidance regarding policy and to share relevant technical information.
+Private well owners, communities and public water suppliers, state agencies regulating water resources, and others as appropriate participate and/or promote their water sector's participation on subregional and regional work groups to provide guidance regarding policy and to share relevant technical information.

 - Improved collaboration supported in a variety of ways.
-Examples: training opportunities for emergency response and other issues, sub-regional work groups, identification of policies that support or inhibit implementation of alternative water supplies, etc. - Better information about the viability of regional partnerships from both service and funding perspectives.
-Example efforts: technical projects, sub-regional work groups, etc. - Increased awareness of regional, sub-regional and local water supply issues and solutions through support for educational events such as water supply displays at local events and sub-regional and regional water forums/public meetings.
+Examples: training opportunities for emergency response and other issues, subregional work groups, identification of policies that support or inhibit implementation of alternative water supplies. - Better information about the viability of regional partnerships from both service and funding perspectives.
+Example efforts: technical projects, subregional work groups. - Increased awareness of regional, subregional and local water supply issues and solutions through support for educational events such as water supply displays at local events and subregional and regional water forums/public meetings. - A more coordinated approach to water planning and permitting among government agencies, including reduced overlap of state agency authority with regard to water management, through interagency coordination of programs and policies. - Consistent and regular communication of regulatory and planning expectations regarding, how the need for technical projects was identified and scoped through work group and other public meetings, and how potential solutions to water supply issues are identified

-- More coordinated approach to water planning and permitting among government agencies, including reduced overlap of state agency authority with regards to water management, through interagency coordination of programs and policies. - Consistent and regular communication of regulatory and planning expectations, how the need for technical projects was identified and scoped through work group and other public meetings, and how potential solutions to water supply issues are identified - Process employed to reach some consensus on "desired conditions" that shape definition of sustainable water supply and on possible approaches that might be implemented to achieve it - Enhanced information and resource sharing to identify and fill gaps in monitoring networks and technical information - Local technical work leveraged to increase the value of regional and sub-regional studies and the impact of water supply project implementation, due to resource sharing - Enhanced information sharing and technical guidance (including lessons learned) implementing alternative water supply approaches such as water conservation, enhancing recharge, and expanding the use of groundwater, surface water and reclaimed stormwater and wastewater
+- The process employed to reach some consensus on "desired conditions" that shape definition of sustainable water supply and on possible approaches that might be implemented to achieve it. - Enhanced information and resource sharing to identify and fill gaps in monitoring networks and technical information. - Local technical work leveraged to increase the value of regional and subregional studies and the impact of water supply project implementation, due to resource sharing. - Enhanced information sharing and technical guidance (including lessons learned) that implement alternative water supply approaches such as water conservation, enhancing recharge, and expanding the use of groundwater, surface water and reclaimed stormwater and wastewater.